donalharrison/no1_system/docs/_core/Core Mechanic.md

 # Core Mechanisms

 ## Challenge
 Challenge is the complexity and danger of a Scene, escalating as the stakes of the game increase.
 Mechanically, Challenge defines the number of dice the player rolls when attempting any action (i.e., Challenge 1 = roll 1d, Challenge 8 = roll 8d).
+For each die equal to or greate than the Target,

 ### Challenge: Result Sets, Hits, & 1s